mcontisc/PIHAM/README.md

 print(theta['U'])
 ```

-The variable `theta` contains the following parameters inferred with PIHAM:
+The variable `theta` includes the following parameters inferred by PIHAM:

-- `U`: Out-going membership matrix of dimension N x K
+- `U`: The out-going membership matrix of dimension N x K
-- `V`: In-coming membership matrix of dimension N x K
+- `V`: The in-coming membership matrix of dimension N x K
-- `W`: Affinity tensor of dimension L x K x K
+- `W`: The affinity tensor of dimension L x K x K
-- `Hcategorical`: community-covariate matrix related to the categorical attribute of dimension K x Z_categorical
+- `Hcategorical`: The community-covariate matrix related to the categorical attribute of dimension K x Z_categorical
-- `Hpoisson`: community-covariate matrix related to the Poisson attributes of dimension K x P_poisson
+- `Hpoisson`: The community-covariate matrix related to the Poisson attributes of dimension K x P_poisson
-- `Hgaussian`: community-covariate matrix related to the Gaussian attribute of dimension K x P_gaussian
+- `Hgaussian`: The community-covariate matrix related to the Gaussian attribute of dimension K x P_gaussian
-- `Cov`: covariance matrix
+- `Cov`: The covariance matrix
-- `Cov_diag`: diagonal matrix of the variances
+- `Cov_diag`: The diagonal matrix of the variances

-Note that `Z_categorical` is the number of categories for the categorical attribute, `P_poisson` is the number of Poisson attributes, and `P_gaussian` is the number of Gaussian attributes.
+Here, `Z_categorical` is the number of categories for the categorical attribute, `P_poisson` is the number of Poisson attributes, and `P_gaussian` is the number of Gaussian attributes.

 <h2> Run a cross-validation routine </h2>